ajhenley/gitbook/what_if.md

 ```

 ####Your assignment
+Write a program to accept an integer from the user.
+The program should print the integer or  'Fizz','Buzz' or 'FizzBuzz' as indicated by the rules below:
     For numbers 1 through 100,
     if the number is divisible by 3 print Fizz;
     if the number is divisible by 5 print Buzz;
     if the number is divisible by 3 and 5 (15) print FizzBuzz;
     else, print the number.